randyrossi/vicii-kawari/util/raspi/README.md

    The files must be binary (.bit) files.
 Use the multi_hex_to_bit utility in the flash directory to convert .hex files to .bit.
 The .hex files must be created using Efinity tools where the fallback image appears in slot 0 and the active image appears in slot 2.
 The .bit files must match the expected file sizes exactly (as in the examples).

+   The Kawari will NOT BOOT if you have the RST pin still connected to Pin 25 (GND) of the Pi.
+It is best to disconnect all wires from the Pi before booting the Kawari.
+The connections will likely interfere with the FPGA loading the bitstream from the flash device.
+(You can leave the wires soldered, just disconnect from the Pi header)

 ## Examples

 #### Flash Mini